Wolfram Language Paclet Repository

 

-Define an annihilation operator to the second mode with default truncation size:
+Define an annihilation operator on the second mode with default truncation size:

 In[11]:=